Lucifer recap: 'All Hands on Decker'

 The next morning at the precinct, Lucifer's about to tell Chloe what he's learned about her needs, but the absence of her engagement ring drives every other thought from his head.
 Instead of telling her anything of substance, he follows her off on a new investigation while Pierce broodily looks on.

-- Here’s hoping Dr. Linda was able to locate her butterscotch fudge swimmer.
-She deserve a little dessert.
+- Here's hoping Dr. Linda was able to locate her butterscotch fudge swimmer.
+She deserves a little dessert.